microsoft/CodeXGLUE/README.md

 # Tasks and Datasets

-## Clone Detection
+##	Clone detection.
-CodeXGLUE includes two subtasks to measure the semantic equivalence between codes.

-Dataset for the first subtask is Clone-detection-BigCloneBench.
-Given two codes as the input, the task is to do binary classification (0/1), where 1 stands for semantic equivalence and 0 for others.
-Models are evaluated by classification accuracy.
-The dataset comes from <code>\cite{xxx}</code>, and we follow the training/dev/testing split of <code>\cite{}</code>.

-Dataset for the second subtask is Clone-detection-POJ-104.
-Given a code as the input, the task is to retrieve semantically simliar codes from a collection of codes.
-The dataset comes from <code>\cite{}</code>, and we follow the split of <code>\cite{}</code>.
-Models are evaluated by xxx.
+A model is tasked with measure the semantic similarity between codes.
+Two existing datasets are included.
+One is for binary classification between codes and the another is for retrieving semantically similar code given code as the query.

-## Defect Detection
+##	Defect Detection.
-The task is to detect whether a source code is an insecure code that may attack software systems, such as resource leaks, use-after-free vulnerabilities and DoS attack.
+A model is tasked with identifying whether a source code is an insecure code that may attack software systems, such as resource leaks, use-after-free vulnerabilities and DoS attack.
+An existing dataset is included.
-We follow the original training/dev/testing split of Defects4J <code>\cite{} </code> dataset.

-## Cloze Test

-## Code Completion
-The task of code completion is to predict following tokens by given contexts of codes.
-CodeXGLUE includes both token-level and line-level code completion tasks.
-In both tasks, there are two datasets, one in Python and the other in Java.

-In token-level code completion tasks, we follow the original dataset split of <code>\cite{}</code> for Python and <code>\cite{}</code> for Java.

-In line-level code completion tasks, we create datasets based on <code>\cite{}</code> for Python and <code>\cite{}</code> for Java.

-## Code Refinement

-## Code Translation

-## Natural Language Code Search
-CodeXGLUE includes  two subtasks to measure semantic similarity between text and code.

-Dataset for the first subtask is NL-code-search-Adv.
-Given a text as the input, the task is to find the most semantically relevant code in Python from a collection of codes.
-The training set come from CodeSearchNet <code>\cite{}</code>.
-Texts are function docstrings which serve as natural language queries.
-Although deep neural network models like CodeBERT perform well on the original test data with the same data distribution, we observe that the performance drops dramatically once function names and variables are artificially replaced.
-To test the generalization ability of models, we create dev and test sets, in which data originally come from CodeSearchNet but the function names and variables are replaced with default values.

-Dataset for the second subtask is NL-code-search-WebQuery.
-Given a text-code pair as the input, the task is to do binary classification (0/1), where 1 stands for relevant and 0 for irrelevant.
-The training and dev sets come from StacQC <code>\cite</code>, in which natural language queries are questions from StackOverflow.
-To test on real user queries, we create a test set where natural language queries come from Bing querylog.

-## Text-to-Code Generation

-## Code Summarization

-## Documentation Translation
+3. Cloze test.
+A model is tasked with predicting the masked token from a code, formulated as a multi-choice classification problem.
+Two datasets are newly created, one with candidates from the (filtered) vocabulary and the other with candidates among “max” and “min”.
+4. Code completion.
+A model is tasked with predicting following tokens given contexts of codes.
+Both token-level and line-level completion are covered.
+Token-level task is analogous to language modeling, and we include two influential datasets here.
+Line-level datasets are newly created to test model’s ability to autocomplete a line.
+5. Code Translation.
+A model is tasked to translate the code in one programming language to the code in another one.
+A dataset between Java and C# is newly created.
+6. Code Search.
+A model is tasked to measure the semantic similarity between text and code.
+In retrieval scenario, a test set is newly created where function names and variables in test sets are replaced to test the generalization ability of a model.
+In text-code classification scenario, a test set where natural language queries come from Bing query log is created to test on real user queries.
+7. Code Refinement.
+A model is tasked to try to automatically refine the code, which could be buggy or complex.
+An existing dataset is included.
+8. Text-to-code generation.
+A model is tasked to generate a code given natural language description.
+An existing dataset is included.
+9. Code summarization.
+A model is tasked to generate natural language comments for a code.
+Existing datasets are included.
+10. Documentation translation.
+A model is tasked to translate code documentation between human languages.
+A dataset, focusing on low-resource multilingual translation, is newly created.

 # How to Cite